A tunable population timer in multicellular consortia: Results

-The two regions described in the previous section have different and useful behaviors.
-First we focus on the digital region $\Phi$.
-All culture-points within this region will behave in a digital manner, meaning that when the emitter is ON, the receptor will be fully induced.
-In turn, when the emitter changes its state to OFF, then the receptor changes its state to fully uninduced.
-A key point of this digital region is that the time that it takes to transition from the uninduced state to the induced state and, most importantly, the time needed for the reporter to become uninduced again after the emitter is turned OFF is constant anywhere within this region for an arbitrary culture-point within it, and independent of how long the emitter is ON (Fig.~\ref{fig:4}A).
-This is the crucial feature that allows the system to behave in a digital manner (which will not be fulfilled in the buffer region, and we will see below).
-A potential limitation of the digital behavior of the system in this region is the time needed for the system to react when the emitter is turned on.
+A potential limitation of the digital behavior of the system in region $\Phi$ is the time needed for the system to react when the emitter is turned on.
 For the parameters chosen in Fig.~\ref{fig:4}A that time is negligible in comparison with the duration of the pulse, but it is worth asking how this turn-on time depends on the location of the consortium within the wire space.
 To address this question, we define the time $t_{\text{ON}}$ that it takes for the receptor to reach 95\% of its corresponding $B_{eq}$.
 This quantity cannot be calculated analytically, but it can be computed systematically by simulating the behavior of the system for culture-points equally distributed over the wire space.
 The results are plotted in Fig.~\ref{fig:4}C, which shows that this turn-on time is low for a large region of the wire space, diverging to infinity only when the culture is close to the $\rho$ vertex (where the receptor strain dominates over the other two).
 In the bottom region of the wire space, the response is the fastest where the emitter strain dominates (i.e. most of the consortium is formed by emitter cells).
-Supplementary Video 1 shows how the response gets delayed eventually preventing receptor cells to get fully induced.
-This supplementary video also emphasizes the behaviour of the wire for cultures lying on top of the same isoline.
+Supplementary Video 1 shows how the response gets delayed, eventually preventing receptor cells to get fully induced.
+This supplementary video also emphasizes the behavior of the wire for cultures lying on top of the same isoline.